Compliance posture

 4. Regulatory framework statements

 The following positions reflect Genetic History’s current architectural posture combined with established legal-research substrate.
-Items marked [INTERIM POSTURE] are pending formal validation by Peer 8 Legal/Compliance Counsel (deployment ~2026-05-15..05-25).
-Peer 8 will confirm, update, or revise these positions with formal legal opinions.
+Items marked pending external legal review are pending formal validation by external Legal/Compliance Counsel (scheduled in the coming weeks).
+External counsel will confirm, update, or revise these positions with formal legal opinions.

 Ley 14/2007 de Investigación Biomédica (Spain) Genetic History operates in the genealogical and wellness context.
 The module delivers ancestry narratives — not research protocols, biomedical analysis, or clinical-data interpretation.
-Technical separation between ancestry-narrative generation and biomedical research is enforced by module design.
-[INTERIM POSTURE: genealogical-scope characterisation pending Peer 8 formal review]
+Technical separation between ancestry-narrative generation and biomedical research is enforced by module design. genealogical-scope characterisation pending external formal review — pending external legal review

 IVDR / MDR Genetic History distributes a non-clinical module.
 Our scope assertion is that the ancestry-narrative module does not constitute a medical device under IVDR.
-Your laboratory’s existing MDR/IVDR compliance scope is not affected by this integration — the module operates outside clinical-interpretation scope.
-[INTERIM POSTURE: non-clinical module label is our scope assertion, not a regulatory determination; Peer 8 formal review post-MVP-live]
+Your laboratory’s existing MDR/IVDR compliance scope is not affected by this integration — the module operates outside clinical-interpretation scope. non-clinical module label is our scope assertion, not a regulatory determination; external formal review in the coming weeks — pending external legal review

-EHDS (European Health Data Space, active 2026-03-26) Non-clinical genealogical ancestry framing is likely outside EHDS primary-use data scope.
-Genetic History does not hold or process health data within the EHDS definition.
-[INTERIM POSTURE: formal EHDS scope assessment by Peer 8 pending]
+EHDS (European Health Data Space — Art.
+105 of Reg.
+2025/327 schedule: general application 2027-03-26; priority categories + EHR systems 2029-03-26; additional categories 2031-03-26) Non-clinical genealogical ancestry framing is likely outside EHDS primary-use data scope.
+Genetic History does not hold or process health data within the EHDS definition. formal EHDS scope assessment by external counsel pending — pending external legal review

-EU AI Act EU AI Act high-risk provisions take effect 2026-08-02.
-Genetic History adopts a transparency-forward posture ahead of this deadline.
+EU AI Act EU AI Act phases in per Art.
+113 of Reg.
+2024/1689: general application 2026-08-02; high-risk provisions (Art.
+6(1)) 2027-08-02.
+Genetic History adopts a transparency-forward posture ahead of this schedule.
 AI-assisted ancestry-narrative generation is disclosed in module output documentation.
-Formal risk classification under the EU AI Act is subject to Peer 8 Legal/Compliance Counsel review; no classification is asserted in this document.
-[INTERIM POSTURE]
+Formal risk classification under the EU AI Act is subject to external Legal/Compliance Counsel review; no classification is asserted in this document. pending external legal review

 Accessibility (EAA / Spain RD 193/2023) The EU Accessibility Act’s B2B exemption and microenterprise exemption both apply to Genetic History’s offering.
 WCAG 2.1 AA compliance is adopted voluntarily as a trust-signal and as anticipatory preparation for Spain RD 193/2023 phase-in (2029 deadline).

-A pre-drafted, narrowly scoped Data Processing Agreement template (library-distribution scope, not patient-data processing) is available from the LOI stage onward.
+A pre-drafted, narrowly scoped License & distribution contractual annex template (library-distribution and software-licensing scope only, not patient-data processing) is available from the LOI stage onward.

-To request the DPA template or discuss integration compliance requirements:
+To request the license annex template or discuss integration compliance requirements:

-Email: urasin@yfull.com Subject line: DPA Request — [Your Organisation Name]
+Email: acgt@genetichistory.es Subject line: License annex request — [Your Organisation Name]

 6. Data controller